 Action Points:

-• Schedule automated backups for critical data.
+- Schedule automated backup for important data.

-• Test recovery procedures to ensure business continuity.
+- Test recovery procedures to ensure business continuity.

 10. Engage Cloud Security Experts